This post may contain affiliate links. Please read my disclaimer for more information.

 This may be the most important factor in the effectiveness and consistency of the ground you’re going to receive.

-If you have a larger budget, you should always buy a stainless steel burr grinder, there sharper, lasts longer, faster, and more consistent than ceramic burrs.
+If you have a larger budget, you should always buy a stainless steel burr grinder, there sharper, lasts longer, is faster, and is more consistent than ceramic burrs.

 What are the dimensions of the handle